-As the information liaison between planners and the TU campus, the Director of Allen Chapman Student Union and staff centrally coordinates the arrangements for your entire program.
-This is made possible by working on your behalf with the highly experienced professionals in the departments of Housing, Dining Services, Athletic Facilities, and the Academic Departments, among others.
-Whether your group is comprised of 20 or 1,200 people, personal attention is given to every detail.
+As the information liaison between planners and the TU campus, the director of Allen Chapman Student Union and staff centrally coordinate the arrangements for entire programs.
+This is made possible by working on your behalf with the highly experienced professionals in the departments of Housing, Dining Services, Athletic Facilities, Academic Departments and others.
+Whether your group is comprised of 20 or 1,200 people, personal attention TU’s talented staff gives special attention to every event detail.

 All of our residential facilities are air-conditioned, furnished and within a five-minute walk to other sites on campus.
-Visit Housing’s virtual tour of the residence hall and sorority house space used for summer camp housing.
+Take a virtual tour to see our residence hall and sorority house space used for summer-camp housing.

 On-Campus Recreational and Meeting Space

-The benefit of centrally coordinating all of your summer program needs is that all space is reserved for you along with any housing and dining plans.
-Camp Coordinators frequently reserve athletic and recreational space, classrooms and auditoriums, as well as social space.
-The University of Tulsa has recently developed fantastic sites that your guests will certainly enjoy!
+The advantage of centrally coordinating all of your summer program needs is that all space is reserved for you along with any housing and dining plans.
+Camp coordinators frequently reserve athletic and recreational space, classrooms, auditoriums and other social space.

 Food and Beverage Options

 A variety of options have been created to fit the unique food and beverage needs of your program.
-The Coordinator of Summer Conference Services will examine your schedule and help to create a meal package specific to your program.
-Options include residential or commuter meal plans, boxed lunches to go, or guests paying cash at the door.
+The coordinator of Summer Conference Services will examine your schedule and help create a meal package specific to your program.
+Options include residential or commuter meal plans, boxed to-go lunches or guests paying cash at the door.

-The dining hall features an all-you-can-eat buffet of hot and cold entrees, as well as salad/soup/sandwich/dessert bars.
-Alternative meal options will be offered if Twin Dining is not open due to a holiday or low camp numbers (i.e., the Union Food Court or Catering Services).
+The dining hall features an all-you-can-eat buffet of hot and cold entrees, as well as salad, soup, sandwich and dessert bars.
+Alternative meal options will be offered if the Union Food Court or Catering Services is not open or available due to a holiday or low camp numbers.

 Catering Services at TU

-All meals, snacks, and beverages served on campus are to be arranged either through the Twin Dining Meal Plan in the “Summer Conference Agreement – Appendix A”, or ordered through The University of Tulsa’s Catering Services Department.
-Catering also provides receptions, refreshments, luncheons, banquets, etc.
+All meals, snacks and beverages served on campus are to be arranged either through the Twin Dining Meal Plan in the “Summer Conference Agreement – Appendix A,” or ordered through The University of Tulsa’s Catering Services Department.
+Catering also provides receptions, refreshments, luncheons and banquets.

-For public health and safety reasons, the University does not allow homemade food, or outside food exceeding $100 in value, to be served on campus.
-Requests to have items donated from a licensed vendor are to be submitted on corporate letterhead stationary to Mike Neal, Director of Dining Services (918-631-3883), for his review and subsequent approval.
+For public health and safety reasons, the university does not allow homemade food or outside food exceeding $100 in value to be served on campus.
+Requests to have items donated from a licensed vendor should to be submitted on corporate letterhead stationary to Mike Neal, director of Dining Services, at 918-631-3883 for his review and subsequent approval.

 Keys to Contracting Camps on Campus